alastairs/mocking-bird/README.md

 ## Exercise 1

 Check out the `test-doubles` branch.
-You'll find the exercise description in the README in the `test-doubles` folder.
+You'll find the exercise description in the [README](https://github.com/alastairs/mocking-bird/blob/test-doubles/test-doubles/README.md) in the `test-doubles` folder.

+Don't forget to push your work at the end of the exercise.

+## Exercise 2

+Check out the `contract-and-collaboration` branch.
+You'll find the exercise description in the [README](https://github.com/alastairs/mocking-bird/blob/contract-and-collaboration/contract-and-collaboration/README.md) in the `contract-and-collaboration` folder.

-Don't forget to push you work at the end of the exercise.
+Don't forget to push your work at the end of the exercise.